gcanti/fp-ts/docs/modules/ReadonlyRecord.ts.md

 ## lookup

-Lookup the value for a key in a record
+Lookup the value for a key in a `ReadonlyRecord`.

 **Signature**